 I first meet Malinga Gunaratne in his capacity as manager of Mirissa Hills, an upmarket hotel on the outskirts of Weligama in the extreme south of Sri Lanka.
 The place was never meant to be a hotel and Malinga, or Herman as he insists on being called, was never meant to be its manager.
 Originally it was designed as a holiday home for Miles Young of advertising giants Ogilvy-Mather, but during the development two things happened.
-First, workers found a significant crop of wild cinnamon, then Young was promoted to CEO, meaning he wouldn’t have much time to spend at his dream home after all.
+First, workers found a significant crop of wild cinnamon on site, then Young was promoted to CEO, meaning he wouldn’t have much time to spend at his dream home after all.

 Herman tells me this story as we look out from Cinnamon Mountain, a sprawling bungalow on the apex of a hill at the top of the property.
 Peacocks and palm squirrels run amok on the lawn, while below the jungle canopy stretches almost to the sea, only interrupted by occasional rice paddies.
 Herman points to the right, telling me that he lives somewhere below and that he’s essentially looking after it as a favour to his friend, Young.
 He lets the staff at Mirissa Hills know that someone is always watching and, from the way he carries himself, I think that’s probably quite a good motivator.
 But this isn’t his main gig – at heart, Herman is a tea man.
 In the tea world, he is decidedly regal.

 A few miles away, at his Handunugoda estate, the 66-year-old produces several varieties of tea, but he values his Virgin White above all.
 Almost everyone does.
 Selling at $1,500 per kilo (more than silver) Herman’s brew is one of the world’s most expensive teas.
-Only in the last year with the release of a novelty Chinese tea made from panda excrement was Virgin White usurped as the planet’s priciest cuppa.
+Only in the last year with the release of a novelty Chinese tea made from panda dung was Virgin White usurped as the planet’s priciest cuppa.

 First developed in 2003, it may be the most valuable jewel in Herman’s crown, but he was wearing one long before its discovery.
 With 50 years of experience in the industry, and as the author of several books on the topic, few people are more expert on Sri Lankan tea production.
 He repeatedly tells me as much.